The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Testing fluctuating hydrodynamics using microscopic simulations

 \section{Testing fluctuating hydrodynamics using microscopic simulations}

-In this section, we perform microscopic simulations of \hyperlink{rule:diffusion}{RI}-\hyperlink{rule:flip2}{RIV} to verify our findings from section \ref{sec:phase_diagram} as the latter were obtained by direct analysis of the deterministic coarse-grained evolution \eref{eq:hydro_stop_go_2}, which neglect the fluctuations arising in finite systems.
+In this section, we perform microscopic simulations of \hyperlink{rule:diffusion}{RI}-\hyperlink{rule:flip2}{RIV} to verify our findings from section \ref{sec:phase_diagram} as the latter were obtained by direct analysis of the deterministic coarse-grained evolution \eref{eq:hydro_NR_and_R_non_fluct}, which neglects the fluctuations arising in finite systems.
 The details of our numerical implementation are reported in App.~\ref{app:microscopic_simu}.
+For conciseness, we focus on the reciprocal case when $\beta_0=0$.